-By assumption 1, this contract can offer the buyer a higher payoff than her outside option for all types $\theta \in \Theta$.
-Note also that this equilibrium is at least weakly Pareto-inferior to the "best" equilibrium, and strictly inferior if the non-contingent contract s^ is sub-optimal for any type θ under full information.
+By Assumption 1, this contract can offer the buyer a higher payoff than her outside option for all types $\theta \in \Theta$ .
+Note also that this equilibrium is at least weakly Pareto-inferior to the "best" equilibrium and is strictly inferior if the non-contingent contract $s^$ is sub-optimal for any type $\theta$ under full information.

-6 Risk-Sharing Failure in Equilibrium
+V. Risk-Sharing Failure in Equilibrium